-COS-P7.8 🤲
+COS-P7.8

 Promote installation of drought-tolerant green infrastructure, including street trees, in landscaped public areas.
+FIGURE COS-10 GROUNDWATER BASINS

-COS-P7.9 Support wastewater reclamation and reuse programs that maximize use of recycled water.
+Support wastewater reclamation and reuse programs that maximize use of treated recycled water.

+Actions

+COS-A7.1

-Support programs and activities conducted by community watershed groups and volunteers that increase public awareness and encourage stewardship of water resources.
-Actions COS-A7.1 Update County Ordinance Code Chapter 414-4, Water Supply, to be consistent with adopted GSPs.
+Update County Ordinance Code Chapter 414-4, Water Supply, to be consistent with adopted GSPs.

+COS-A7.2

 For areas that are not covered by an adopted GSP, amend the County Ordinance Code to include sustainability indicators, defined by the SGMA, as a guide for development to maintain and protect the quality and quantity of groundwater supplies within the county.
+COS-A73

-COS-A7.3 Evaluate the feasibility and necessity of amending the County Ordinance Code to promote rainwater harvesting, installation of dual plumbing, and water reuse.
+Evaluate the feasibility and necessity of amending the County Ordinance Code to promote rainwater harvesting, installation of dual plumbing (purple pipe), and water reuse.
+COS-A7.4